ratt-ru/simms/README.md

 simms
 =====

-Creates simulated measurement sets using the the CASA simulate tool.
+Creates empty measurement sets using the the CASA simulate tool.

 Requires
 -----